vorth/j4ts/README.md

 # J4TS
-Java APIs for TypeScript
+Java APIs for TypeScript/JSweet

-The goal of J4TS is to implement some Java APIs in TypeScript when it makes sense.
-It intends to be usefull for the following cases:
+The goal of J4TS is to implement some Java APIs for JavaScript/TypeScript/JSweet when it makes sense.
+It is based on a fork of the GWT's JRE emulation library and is written in Java, and transpiled to TypeScript/JavaScript with the JSweet transpiler.
+It intends to be useful for the following cases:

 - Programmers used to the Java APIs can be more efficient using J4TS than when having to learn basic JavaScript APIs.
 - It can ease code sharing between Java and TypeScript/JavaScript (and also hopefully, ease the understanding and relationships between the Java fans and TypeScript/JavaScript ones).
 - Typically, J4TS can be used as a runtime for transpilers, so that you can use the Java APIs in your transpiled Java programs.
 So far, J4TS main target is the [JSweet transpiler](http://www.jsweet.org), but it is not limited to it.
-In a way, J4TS can be seen as an alternative to GWT's JRE emulation library, but for TypeScript.

-J4TS currently covers a very small subset of the Java APIs, and is intended to be completed on-the-fly as more use cases are needed.
+J4TS currently covers most of the core Java API supported by GWT (``java.lang``, ``java.util``, some ``java.io``).
+It does not support java.math yet because the GWT implementation requires a deep Java emulation, which is not consistent with the JSweet approach (so ``java.math`` should be implemented as a wrapper for [bignumber.js](https://github.com/MikeMcl/bignumber.js/) for instance).
+J4TS is intended to be completed on-the-fly as more use cases are needed.
 So feel free to contribute.

 ## Examples
 ```TypeScript